rust-lang/wg-async/src/welcome.md

 # 👋🏽 Welcome

-Welcome to the home of wg-async-foundations!
+Welcome to the home of wg-async!
 This working group is focused around implementation/design of the “foundations” for Async I/O.

 You can learn more by reading our [charter].